wwwtyro/canvas-video-generator/README.md

 }
 ```

+Note that you'll want to fix your canvas size to the resolution you want your video rendered at.

 That's it.
 Watch your terminal to see the video rendering progress. `cvg` will tell you where to find it when it's done.